 Here, we propose an empirically tractable method for empirically quantifying response diversity in the context of multifarious environmental change that can be easily applied to experimental as well as observational studies.

 Researchers have previously suggested that the response diversity of a community can be measured by the diversity of responses to environmental change (Mori et al. 2013; McCann 2016).
 Ross et al. (2023) proposed characterising species’ responses with the first derivative of their performance – environment function evaluated over an environmental gradient.
-By fitting individual species’ performance – environment relationship using GAMs, then taking the first derivative of the models to estimate the model slopes along the environmental axis, and finally measuring the variation of the first derivatives, they provide a flexible methodology to measure response diversity applicable when responses are linear as well as non-linear.
+By fitting individual species’ performance – environment relationship using GAMs, then taking the first derivative of the GAM to estimate the model slopes along the environmental axis, and finally measuring the variation of the first derivatives, they provide a flexible methodology to measure response diversity applicable when species responses are linear as well as non-linear.

 For example, one can measure the response of each of the species’ intrinsic growth rate to temperature, quantify the strength and direction of these responses (e.g., as the first derivative of the response curve), and calculate the diversity of responses (e.g., by calculating variation in the first derivatives among the species in a community).
 When responses are nonlinear, the response diversity will be a function of the environmental state (i.e. the first derivative is a function of the value of the environmental state, maybe do a figure to visualise the concept?).
 This approach has been demonstrated to be suitable for quantifying response diversity in the context of a single environmental driver, but given that multiple environmental drivers can change simultaneously, an approach that works in that context is needed.

 Imagine that the growth rate of a population depends on two environmental factors, e.g. temperature and salinity.
-We can represent the dependency as G =f(T, S), where G is growth rate, T is temperature, and S is salinity.
+Instead of a response curve, we have a response surface.
+We can represent the dependency as G =f(T, S), where G is growth rate, T is temperature, S is salinity, and f is some function.
 It may be that the dependencies are linear, nonlinear, and with an interaction between temperature and salinity, hence our approach needs to be able to accommodate these phenomena.

+The solution we developed is a relatively straightforward extension from 1-dimension to 2-dimensions of environmental change (and can in principle be extended further to many dimensions).
+Instead of calculating variation in the first derivative, we calculated variation in the directional (first) derivative.
+The directional derivative is the slope at a particular point on a surface in a particular direction.

+Imagine standing on a hill.
+The slope depends on where you are on the hill (e.g. on a side, or at the top), and also the direction you face (e.g., up the slope, or along a contour).
+To find the directional derivative we must, therefore, specify a location on the surface and a direction on the surface.
+The mathematical calculation then involves calculating the partial derivatives at that location.
+The partial derivatives are the slope of the surface in the direction of change in only one, or other, of the predictors variables (e.g., along one predictor axis, or the other).
+The partial derivatives are then added together in proportion to the direction, to give the directional derivative.